 2.3.1.
 Overview

-Climate change affects nearly every organism and process in the HBR ecosystem.
-Our long-term data (section 1.2) reveals numerous trends that motivate our new research to evaluate physical, chemical, and biological responses to climate change.
+.
+Our long-term data (section 1.2) reveal numerous intriguing trends that motivate our new research to evaluate physical, chemical, and biological responses to climate change.
 Of these trends, the decline in evapotranspiration (ET), the decline in snowpack depth and duration, the lengthening of the growing season, and the expansion of the period between snowmelt and tree budburst are of particular interest.
 Research described below seeks to improve our understanding of these phenomena, place them in the context of other sources of variation, and explore their implications for organisms and ecosystem processes in the forest and streams.

 2.3.2 Changes in ET: Response to climate variability and forest disturbance (Contributes to synthesis question 3.
 Research Team: Green, Asbjornsen, Campbell, Matthes…)

-To investigate the above-mentioned long-term decline in ET, we will utilize methods that can address ET variability across spatial scales from individual trees to the landscape (FIG. 15).
+To investigate the long-term decline in ET, we will utilize methods that can address ET variability across spatial scales from individual trees to the landscape (FIG. 15).
 Possible reasons for the decline include endogenous factors linked with tree physiology, such as changing nutrition by N and Ca, changes in photosynthesis or water use efficiency due to changing atmospheric CO2 concentrations, or by exogenous drivers such as altered temperature, solar radiation, or humidity.
 ET can change dramatically in response to ecological disturbances, or over decadal timescales in response to climate.
 Thus, understanding the dynamics of ET change will improve predictions of how individuals, communities, and ecosystems respond to and control future hydrologic change.
 Our major research question is:

 What is the relative magnitude, direction, and persistence of ET change in response to climate variability versus forest disturbance?

 Approach.
 We will evaluate ET trends at four time scales: long-term forest succession (60 years), decadal response to disturbance (5 to 10 years), seasonal response to annual climate (1 year), and synoptic response to weather (weeks).
-Causes of trends at all four time scales will be assessed using multiple datasets including: meteorological records, dendrochronological isotope analysis to assess stem increment growth and the natural abundance 13C and 18O composition of annual tree rings (as a proxy for physiological drivers of ET trends due to stomatal regulation of leaf-level exchange of H2O and CO2), landscape-scale measurement of micrometeorological ET flux, and modeling.
+Causes of trends at all four time scales will be assessed using multiple datasets including: meteorological records, modeling, dendrochronological isotope analysis to assess stem increment growth and the natural abundance 13C and 18O composition of annual tree rings (as a proxy for physiological drivers of ET trends due to stomatal regulation of leaf-level exchange of H2O and CO2), and landscape-scale measurement of micrometeorological ET flux.

 Analysis of the response to disturbance will involve retrospective analysis of the forest harvesting treatments at HBR.
 The seasonal controls will be assessed using eddy covariance at our new flux tower site (see section 2.1.3) and sapflow measurements collected across the HBR.
 The ET will be assessed for its onset, peak, and decline relative to meteorology and phenology controls.
 The eddy covariance and sapflow measurements will also be used to assess controls on short-term variability of ET.
 This work will focus on meteorological and soil moisture controls on ET (e.g., short-term droughts, airmass type, across-canopy moisture flux).
-Results will be synthesized across time scales with the ED2 model (Box 1).
+We will use the ED2 model and PEcAn data assimilation system (Box 1) to understand present controls on ET by synthesizing measurements across temporal scales and conducting modeling experiments that test hypotheses for different ET drivers.
+In addition, we will use the ED2 model within PEcAn to forecast ET under future climate and ecological disturbance scenarios, and assess tipping points for forest feedbacks.

 Changing seasonality (Three subprojects; all contribute to synthesis question 4)